kazumaduy/DATA4319_TruongDuy/Decision_Tree/README.md

-#Decision Tree Algorithm in Python
+# Decision Tree Algorithm in Python

+## Packages Used
 ```python
 from sklearn.tree import DecisionTreeClassifier
 import pandas as pd